requests-cache/aiohttp-client-cache/README.md

 ## Development Status
 **This is an early work in progress!**

-The current state is a working drop-in replacement (or mixin) for `aiohttp.ClientSession`, with a fully async SQLite backend.
+The current state is a working drop-in replacement (or mixin) for `aiohttp.ClientSession`, with multiple asynchronous cache backends.
-Additional backends are provided, but cache operations are still synchronous, and have had minimal testing.

 Breaking changes should be expected until a `1.0` release.